CambriaSolutions/ADPQRFI-75001/README.md

 (n)

 We used Librato for continuous monitoring because it is a complete solution that monitors and analyzes the metrics that impact the application at every level of the stack.
-It provides everything needed to visualize, analyze, and actively alert on critical metrics.
 We integrated Librato with Heroku to provide detailed information about the application’s performance, per-dyno system resources, and our application database.
 We added LogEntries to provide real-time logging, aggregated live-tail search and context views, and the ability to search events as they occur. *[[Continuous Monitoring]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Continuous%20Monitoring.pdf)*

 (o)

-We utilized Heroku's "Dynos” for containerization.
-Dynos containerization is a virtualization technology that allows multiple isolated operating system containers to be run on a shared host.
-The dyno manager keeps dynos running automatically. *[[Web Dyno Container]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Web%20Dyno%20Container.pdf)*
+We utilized Heroku's "Dynos” for containerization, a virtualization technology that allows multiple isolated operating system containers to be run on a shared host. *[[Web Dyno Container]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Web%20Dyno%20Container.pdf)*

 (p)